sardar-abdullaah/Zach-Data-Engineering-Bootcamp/README.md

 # Zach-Data-Engineering-Bootcamp
-This repository contains to the homework given by Zach in it's bootcamp
+This repository contains the homework given by Zach in it's bootcamp